eth-act/zkevm-book/src/trees/practical_guides/benchmarking.md

 # How?

 zkVMs are general constructions to prove generic programs that can be compiled to any ISA supported by them.
 This means that the Ethereum use-case is a subset of programs that they support proving.
-We are not interested in doing general zkVM benchmarking, but focusing on Ethereum block validation (i.e., benchmarking a program calculating the Fibonacci sequence isn’t interesting).
+We are not interested in doing general zkVM benchmarking, but focusing on Ethereum block validation (i.e. benchmarking a program calculating the Fibonacci sequence isn’t interesting).

 zkVM benchmarking for Ethereum means putting at the center fixtures that represent any valid block that can happen in the protocol, which we can separate into two main buckets:

 - Average cases: these cases can be represented by mainnet blocks — this can help understand the performance in the average cases.
 - Worst cases: these cases cover very rare cases that naturally happen in mainnet, or specifically designed blocks by attackers to affect the chain's liveness.
 A common term to describe them is *prover killers*.

-Understanding both cases is crucial to evaluate potential protocol design changes (e.g., gas cost models or incentives).
+Understanding both cases is crucial to evaluate potential protocol design changes (e.g. gas cost models or incentives).

 Benchmarking different zkVMs can become a hot topic since it directly puts different zkVMs face-to-face.
 These teams work incredibly hard to provide the best version of their design, so it’s important to be responsible in doing a fair comparison.
 For this reason, the benchmarking pipeline should be transparent and also easily reproducible.